Informative guide

 Much more than a decorative item, the perfect rug has the power to unite the elements of a room to make it an inviting and warm whole!

-For millennia, artisans have used traditional weaving techniques to create beautiful rugs.
+For millennia, artisans have used traditional weaving techniques to create magnificent rugs.
 With technological advancement, new fibers and automated methods have emerged to diversify the selection of products available.

-At Tapis du Monde, our mission is to provide durable and quality products, at the most affordable prices, while guaranteeing the most diversified range in order to offer customers and decorators as many choices as possible to help them reach their full creative potential.
+At Tapis du Monde, our mission is to provide durable and quality products, at the most affordable prices, while guaranteeing the most diverse range in order to offer customers and decorators the most choice possible to help them reach their full creative potential.
 Thus, all the products offered come from established and trusted suppliers, who respect international ethical standards.

 The main countries where our carpets are produced are: Belgium, Turkey, Egypt, India, Holland, England, Denmark, Pakistan, United States.